young, about 3 mm

 vibrate their gills.
 The egg mass is pale yellow-orange without

-Maui and Oahu: widely distributed in the Indo-Pacific.
+Maui, Oahu, Kauai and Niihau: widely distributed in the Indo-Pacific.

 was listed as Thorunna

 gloriosa (Bergh, 1874) in